FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 The `<appinfo>` element is similar to `<documentation>` in that it can support multiple languages and multiple purposes.
-It has an additional attribute, specURL, to cross-reference external documentation.
+It has an additional attribute, `specURL`, to cross-reference external documentation.

 ### Rendering hints

-The optional attribute rendering may be used to suggest how a message or element should be generated or rendered in a user interface.
+The optional attribute `rendering` may be used to suggest how a message or element should be generated or rendered in a user interface.
 The value of the attribute is free-form and is not validated by the Orchestra schema.

 ## Unique identifiers

-Practically all elements in the XML schema have a name attribute, a numeric id attribute or both.
+Practically all elements in the XML schema have a `name` attribute, a numeric `id` attribute or both.
 These values must be unique within their respective element types within a given Orchestra file.
 To avoid collisions, names and IDs of deprecated elements should never be reused.